Dysautonomia of the Autonomic Nervous System (Damage to the Autonomic Nervous System Supplying the Organs, Key-Gaskell Syndrome) in Dogs

 Prognosis and follow-up care

 The prognosis for dogs with dysautonomia of the autonomic nervous system is generally unfavorable.
 The disease is often progressiveProgressive describes a condition or disease that worsens over time.
 This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage., and many dogs experience a worsening of symptoms despite treatment.
-In some cases, sudden Death can occur, especially if cardiovascular regulation is severely impaired.
+In some cases, sudden death can occur, especially when cardiovascular regulation is severely impaired.

 Some dogs can maintain a certain quality of life with intensive support and management, but life expectancy is usually shortened.
-Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and interventionalInterventional describes medical procedures that are invasive to make diagnoses or treat diseases.
-Interventional techniques in veterinary medicine include surgeries, catheter procedures, and image-guided therapies. measures can help slow the course and alleviate symptoms, but a full recovery is rare.
+Early diagnosis and interventionalInterventional describes medical procedures that are invasive to make diagnoses or treat diseases.
+Interventional techniques in veterinary medicine include surgeries, catheter procedures, and image-guided therapies. measures can help slow the progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms. and relieve symptoms, but complete recovery is rare.

 Prevention